Four found dead after Kingfisher deputies respond to hostage situation, OSBI says

-State authorities are assisting in the investigation into a quadruple homicide after Kingfisher County deputies responded late Sunday to a hostage situation near Hennessey.
+State authorities are assisting in the investigation into a quadruple homicide that was discovered after Kingfisher County deputies responded to a hostage situation near Hennessey late Sunday.

-The Kingfisher County Sheriff’s Office requested assistance from the Oklahoma State Bureau of Investigation after four individuals were found dead at a location on North 2760 Road.
-A fifth individual found at the scene was hospitalized, OSBI said in a news release.
+The Kingfisher County Sheriff’s Office requested assistance from the Oklahoma State Bureau of Investigation after four people were found dead at a location on North 2760 Road.
+A fifth person at the scene was hospitalized, the OSBI said in a news release.

 "At this point, there is no suspect information available," the release states.